Read Acts 3:1-11

 19 But Peter and John replied, ‘Which is right in God’s eyes: to listen to you, or to him?
 You be the judges!
 20 As for us, we cannot help speaking about what we have seen and heard.’

-One of the Pharisees, Gamaliel, obviously began to consider the implications (we will read about this in chapter 5), but for now he kept quiet.
+Actually, one of the Pharisees: Gamaliel, began to consider the implications (we will read about this in chapter 5), but for now he kept quiet.

 21 After further threats they let them go.
 They could not decide how to punish them, because all the people were praising God for what had happened.
 22 For the man who was miraculously healed was over forty years old.